Content marketing is a beautiful thing — a great way to build an audience and grow your business.

-All of the social media sites are becoming very image heavy — it’s your job to know what types of images do well on the platform you’re targeting.
-Keep your eye on what’s doing well (for you and for other sites in your topic), and don’t be afraid to try new ideas.
+Keep your eye on what’s doing well on the social media sites you’re targeting (for you and for other sites in your topic), and don’t be afraid to try new ideas.

-Make sure your images are sized properly for the platform, and experiment with things like text overlays (as we’re doing these days with the Copyblogger post images).
+Make sure your images are sized properly for the platform, and experiment with things like text overlays.

 #4: Make it scannable